Struggling to Learn USX as a Natural DSX Player, Looking for Technical Feedback

 I’m planning to post some videos because I’m really struggling with learning USX, and at this point I’m honestly getting very discouraged.

-I’m naturally more of a DSX player, but I strongly prefer the sound and feel of USX.
+I’m naturally more of a DSX player (I’ve been playing for years) but I strongly prefer the sound and feel of USX.
 I love that more percussive attack, and I’m a huge fan of players like Yngwie Malmsteen and Eric Johnson, so this is a motion I really want to develop.

 The problem is that even doing a sustained tremolo on a single string feels extremely difficult.
 When I play slowly, I feel like I can somewhat engage the wrist and forearm motion correctly.
 But as soon as I try to increase the speed, everything starts to tense up, and I seem to fall back into a mixed motion that feels much closer to my usual DSX mechanic.